Fish!

 Five weeks go by, and Mary Jane has a hard time.
 She understands how that floor got its reputation.

 Nevertheless, she refused to give up.
-Instead, she tried to understand the employees’ motifs for having that job.
-She came up to the conclusion that most of them were there because of security, benefits or salary.
+Instead, she tried to understand the employees’ motives for having that job.
+She came up to the conclusion that most of them were there because of security, benefits, or salary.

-Yet, they didn’t seem to understand that their security is an illusion.
+Yet, they didn’t seem to understand that their security was an illusion.

-While she was thinking all of those things, her boss called to ask her if she has solved the third-floor problem.
-He asked her to go for a meeting to discuss it.
+While she was thinking all of those things, her boss called to ask her if she had solved the third-floor problem.
+He asked her to go to a meeting to discuss it.

-Mary Jane did not know what she was going to say to that meeting, but she decided to think about it later and go for lunch.
+Mary Jane did not know what she was going to say at that meeting, but she decided to think about it later and go for lunch.

 Instead of going to the usual place (the cafeteria), Mary Jane decided to walk to the fish market.